SchmidtDSE/processing-geopoint/README.md

 Processing Geopoint
 ===============================================================================
-Some pieces of code that have been useful for geospatial visualization in [Processing](https://processing.org) under a friendly license.
+Some pieces of code that have been useful for geospatial visualization in [Processing](https://processing.org) under a friendly license as a micro-library.

 <br>